Make Time To Review Your Financial Plan This SummerSubmitted by North Main Financial Group, LLC on July 8th, 2020

 Here at North Main Financial, we encourage clients to evaluate their financial plans at least once if not twice a year.
 As you move through life, things change.
-Things like kids, marriage, divorce, death, and job changes, are all things that can affect your financial planning.
+Things like kids, marriage, divorce, death, job changes, and pandemics, are all things that can affect your financial planning.
 We’ve developed a quick summer checklist to ensure that the various parts of your financial plan continue to be in place in the ways that you desire.
-While this isn’t a catch-all, it does provide a few high points to consider when reviewing your financial plan.
+While this isn’t a catch all, it does provide a few high points to consider when reviewing your financial plan.

 Review of your beneficiaries and planning documents.